abdullah017/flutter_gemma_ai_chat/README.md

 - Each conversation maintains its own context
 - Rename conversations by long-pressing

-### Language Selection
-- Access language settings from the menu
-- Choose from 12 supported languages
-- AI will respond in your selected language

 ### Message Management
 - Long-press messages for options
 - Copy, share, or delete individual messages